Open hearts. Honest conversations.

 • If the eating behaviours are challenged head on, it can make the person defensive, feel threatened, and could drive the behaviours into greater secrecy.

-• If you are worried about your own eating behaviour – Jessie’s Legacy offers a screening tool that helps people assess their relationship with food, and attitudes toward eating and body image.
+• If you are worried about your own eating behaviour – Embody offers a screening tool that helps people assess their relationship with food, and attitudes toward eating and body image.

 • You can also zoom out on your life, for example where could you bring in some balance, do you need more sleep, more leisure, more social time, more time outdoors?